This is a charming Helvetia watch, coming from the UK for a service.

 Remove all the power from the mainspring before you start working on the movement.
-If you don’t, you could damage one of the pinions of the wheel train or the escapement.
+If you don’t, you could damage one of the pivots of the wheel train or the escapement.

 Because the ratchet wheel and crown wheel are underneath a cover, the click isn’t immediately visible.
 It’s bottom left of the crown wheel, near the 3rd wheel.
 I’ve added a red arrow pointing at it.

 Move the click away from the crown wheel while slowly letting the crown slip between your thumb and index finger.